Foods to avoid for damaged skin

 Did you know that roughly 75% of the world’s population lose their ability to properly digest lactose upon weaning?
 What’s worse is that most don’t even know it, so they go on consuming dairy products and wonder why they deal with things like skin eruptions, bloating, digestive issues, and others.

 Besides the whole “lacking the enzyme to digest lactose” thing, dairy is a common trigger because it is pro-inflammatory.
 It also has a naturally high sugar content, which goes back to that insulin-spiking, pore-clogging connection mentioned earlier.
+Non-organic dairy products also contain growth hormones and/or antibiotics.
+These hormones have been shown to interfere with your own hormones in a negative way.

 5. Refined Vegetable Oils